Laurie Young: After Work Tours #1 – Sophiensæle | Independent Theater in Berlin

 Building on the format of the Historical house tours regularly offered at Sophiensæle, three Berlin-based artists are developing new site-specific performances as commissioned works for the festival.
 The After Work Tours take individual moments between past and present, personal memory and political history as a starting point for artistic explorations of the building—and tell the story of how work shapes bodies, biographies, and ideas.

-By and with Laurie Young
+By and with: Laurie Young

 After Work Tours #1 is being produced in co-operation with Sophiensæle as part of the festival Never Work.
 Never WorkInternational Performance Festival is a festival by Sophiensæle, supported by the Capital Cultural Fund (HKF).
 Sophiensæle is supported by the Senate Department for Culture and Social Cohesion.
 Media partners: Berlin Art LinkMissy MagazineSiegessäuletaz.